AGuadagno/Comparison_Autoencoders_Anomaly_Detection_Electricity_Consumption/README.md

 ## References
 <a id="1">[1]</a>  Himeur, Y., Ghanem, K., Alsalemi, A., Bensaali, F., & Amira, A. (2021).
 Artificial intelligence based anomaly detection of energy consumption in buildings: A review, current trends and new perspectives.
-Applied Energy, 287, 116601.
+Applied Energy, 287, 1-26.

-<a id="2">[2]</a>  MMalhotra, P., Ramakrishnan, A., Anand, G., Vig, L., Agarwal, P., & Shroff, G. (2016).
-LSTM-based encoder-decoder for multi-sensor anomaly detection. arXiv preprint arXiv:1607.00148.
+<a id="2">[2]</a>  Malhotra, P., Ramakrishnan, A., Anand, G., Vig, L., Agarwal, P., & Shroff, G. (2016).
+LSTM-based encoder-decoder for multi-sensor anomaly detection.
 ICML Anomaly Detection Workshop

 <a id="3">[3]</a>  Fan, C., Xiao, F., Zhao, Y., & Wang, J. (2018).
 Analytical investigation of autoencoder-based methods for unsupervised anomaly detection in building energy data.
 Applied energy, 211, 1123-1135.